lealmusia-Francis/Lealmusia-Francis/README.md

 ## Skills I'm Building
 - Git and GitHub
 - Python
+- Data analytics
+- Machne learning

 ## Current Projects
-- Working on
+- Working on intergrating AI with the analytics kills to improve efficiency and detecting trends easily; to minimize errors and time to clean data.

 ## How to Reach Me
 - Email: lealmusiafrank1@gmail.com
-- LinkedIn: [your LinkedIn profile link]

 <!--
 **lealmusia-Francis/Lealmusia-Francis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.